Guitar Lessons by Stephen Carrington

 and times that you offer lessons?

-My current lesson days and hours are Monday through Thursday 4:30PM to 9:30PM for studio lessons and 5:15PM to 8:15PM for non-studio lessons; however, I can sometimes make an exception if there are extenuating circumstances.
+My current lesson days and hours are Monday through Thursday 4:30PM to 9:30PM for studio lessons and 5:15PM to 8:45PM for non-studio lessons; however, I can sometimes make an exception if there are extenuating circumstances.
+Please be aware that sometimes I have a waiting list for specific slots, and occasionally my schedule gets completely full and I have to put all prospective new students on a waiting list; if you have more than one particular slot that you could do your lesson, then chances much better that I'll have something that works for you.

 Are your packages for "once a week" lessons, and would I have the same slot each week?